There are lots of ways to "fail." The right way to "fail" depends on your meaning.

 FAIL (in general)

 Note: The graphics are in the right order.
-The first graphic shows the right hand starting its movement from above and behind the left hand.
-Then it slides across the left palm and off into the air a couple inches.
+The first graphic shows the dominant hand starting its movement from above and behind the non-dominant hand.
+Then it slides across the palm of the non-dominant hand and off into the air a couple inches.

 FAIL as in "get an F on your paper."